Shandong Travel Guide

 The Confucius Temple, Confucius Mansion and Confucius Cemetery in Qufu.

 Shandong is also blessed with beautiful landscapes.
-The most famous scenic spots are Mount Taishan, Mt.
+The most famous scenic spots are Taishan Mountain, Mt.
 Laoshan and the seaside of the Jiaodong peninsula.
-In 1987 and 1994, Mount Taishan, the Temple and Cemetery of Confucius and the Confucius Mansion in Qufu were inscribed on the World Cultural and Natural Heritage List by UNESCO.
+In 1987 and 1994, Taishan Mountain, the Temple and Cemetery of Confucius and the Confucius Mansion in Qufu were inscribed on the World Cultural and Natural Heritage List by UNESCO.

 Jinan, its capital city, is one of China's most famous historical and cultural cities.
 It has numerous natural springs, hence its name 'Spring City'.